compilerbeats/covid19-sir-simulation/readme.md

 # Overview

-These scripts can be used to simulate the SIR model on a geometric graph built upon $n$ points generated on a play field.
+These scripts can be used to simulate the SIR model on a radnom geometric graph built upon $n$ points generated on a play field.

 # Usage
 ## Generate points